visit-dav/visit/src/doc/building_visit/Advanced_Usage.rst

 Building Server only
 ~~~~~~~~~~~~~~~~~~~~
-Sometimes a special version of VisIt_ is needed for a remote server, one that only processes data and does not include any gui elements.
+Sometimes a special version of VisIt_ is needed for a remote server, one that only processes data and does not include any GUI elements.
 VisIt_ can be built in this fashion (and the build will be sped up considerably) by adding the ``-server-comonents-only flag`` to build only the server and related programs.
 Then you can run client/server from a desktop system running the GUI locally, and connect to the remote server to process data.